ballerina-attic/grpc-service/README.md

 ## Implementation

-> If you want to skip the basics, download the git repository and move directly to the [Testing](#testing) section.
+> If you want to skip the basics, you can download the git repo and directly move to the "Testing" section by skipping "Implementation" section.

 ### Create the project structure